For most of my life, I assumed that the keys to a successful life were simple: 1) do well in school; 2) get a good job; 3) work hard.

 The ability to sell is everywhere.
 It is behind everything we do.
 It is behind every relationship we're in.

 YET, very few people have learned How to Sell.

 That's why I plan to teach a class on "How to Sell Anything."
 Whether you're selling your ideas, your vision, your product or service, if you want or need somebody else to do something, at some point you'll need to sell them.

-If you'd like to be notified about my class or other articles and resources on How to Sell Anything, just complete the form below.
+If you'd like to be notified about my class or other articles and resources on How to Sell Anything, and to be notified of the release of my class on How to Sell Your Ideas, just complete the form below.